Neuffexx/DisplayKeys-IS/README.md

 The interface is composed of three things in the following structure:
 - The Window
-  - A Grid (composed of a single column)
+  - Frame A
-    - Widgets (Of custom widget class: EntryWithLabel)
+    - List of Widgets (Custom widget class: DisplayKeys_Widget)
+  - Frame B
+    - Preview Widget (Custom widget Class: DisplayKeys_Previewer)

 (I might accidentally refere to widget as entries at soem point due to my own lack of knowledge when making this)